rackerlabs/support-how-to/content/cloud-servers/cloud-servers-faq.md

 #### Can I buy extra public IPs?

 Yes.
-For more information on the IP request process, see [Requesting Additional IPv4 Addresses for Cloud Servers](/how-to/requesting-additional-ipv4-addresses-for-cloud-servers).
+For more information about the IP request process, see [Requesting Additional IPv4 Addresses for Cloud Servers](/how-to/requesting-additional-ipv4-addresses-for-cloud-servers).

 #### I would like to set up multiple servers from the same image.
 Can I do this?